 - “Wings of Fire” original novels and graphic novels by Tui T. Sutherland

 - “Who Would Win?” by Jerry Pallotta

 “Sometimes I'll even give them a stack,” she said.
 “Read the first few pages of all of these and find one that you like.”

 Blanchard’s push to make sure scholars find some connection to a fundamental aspect of learning such as reading might come slowly sometimes – one word at a time, one page at a time – but it’s been immensely rewarding.
 This year several of her students have increased their words per minute for reading and have shown more enthusiasm, eagerly awaiting the next school day once the current session is complete.
 It’s all by (or thanks to) the book.

 “I love helping kids figure out what scaffolding or little steps might be to help them reach their goal, and for each kid, it's not the same thing,” she said.
 “To me, that's the best part – figuring it out.
 What route do we have to take to get you where you need to go?”

 Keep up the excellent work, Ms. Blanchard!

 Vanguard Charter Academy is a free public charter school in Wyoming, Michigan, serving students in Young 5s through eighth grade.
-National Heritage Academies (NHA), a charter school management company in Grand Rapids, Mich. has 98 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
+National Heritage Academies (NHA), a charter school management company in Grand Rapids, Mich. has over 95 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
 For more information, visit nhaschools.com.